lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

    ![](assets/63-cloud-service3.png)

-The next step is to [Create integration in Adobe I/O Console](#createnewintegration) and then you can continue to configure the Brand Portal cloud service.
+The next step is to [Create Adobe I/O integration](#createnewintegration) and then you can continue to configure the Brand Portal cloud service.

-### Create integration in Adobe I/O Console {#createnewintegration}
+### Create Adobe I/O integration {#createnewintegration}

 The integration generates API Key, Technical Account Id, Organization Id, and Client Secret key which is required in configuring Brand Portal cloud service.